 Angioplasty heart catheterization wasn’t an option because there were too many blockages.
 Wendy was then told she needed quadruple heart bypass surgery right away to save her life.
 Without delay, she was loaded into an ambulance and taken to Tufts Medical Center where they performed her bypass surgery.

 It took the surgeons 4.5 hours to complete the quadruple bypass.
 As Wendy came out of anesthesia, she told her brother, “Everything hurts, even my hair.”
 However, she knew she was lucky and grateful to be alive.

 After Wendy’s week-long stay in the hospital, she was discharged with limited activity.
 Visiting nurses came to her house.
 She was given a walker to use because she was so weak.
 However, after going through Cardiac Rehab and making lifestyle changes in diet and exercise, Wendy is stronger than ever.

-The most common symptom of a heart attack is chest pain but Wendy didn’t experience it.
+The most common symptom of a heart attack is chest pain, but Wendy didn’t experience it.
 Many people don’t know there are different combinations of symptoms that could occur, for example discomfort in the neck, jaw, one or both arms and stomach, shortness of breath without chest pain.
-As well as, breaking out in a cold sweat, nausea and lightheadedness, which is what Wendy experienced.

-Did you know?
-Heart disease is the leading cause of death for women in the United States.
-It killed 299,578 women in 2017 or about 1 in every 5 female deaths according to the CDC.
+Did you know heart disease is the leading cause of death for women in the U.S.?

-After building up her stamina, with an exercise regimen of walking 2 to 3 miles per day, Wendy is ready to help fight Heart Disease!
+After building up her stamina, with an exercise regimen of walking two to three miles per day, Wendy is ready to help fight Heart Disease!

 Below is an excerpt from Wendy's letter about why she's walking: